The student must meet the following requirement to be able to enroll in the program:

 1. Do not sign this agreement before you have read it or if it contains any blank spaces.

-2. This agreement is a legally binding instrument.
-Both sides of the contract are binding only when the agreement is accepted, signed, and dated by the authorized official of the school or the admissions officer at the school’s principal place of business.
-Read both sides before signing.
+2. This agreement is a legally binding instrument and is only binding when the agreement is accepted, signed, and dated by the authorized official of the school or the admissions officer at the school's principal place of business.
+Read all pages of this contract before signing.

 3. You are entitled to an exact copy of the agreement and any disclosure pages you sign.